dartaryan/agenseek/IMPLEMENTATION-STATUS.md

 - ✅ Full-featured 3-panel guide reader (Story 4.5)
 - ✅ Progress tracking and resume functionality (Story 4.6)
 - ✅ Mark complete with celebration and next guide (Story 4.7)
-- ✅ Breadcrumbs, keyboard navigation, and related guides (Story 4.8) ✅ **NEW!**
+- ✅ Breadcrumbs, keyboard navigation, and related guides (Story 4.8)
+- ✅ Comprehensive dashboard home page with all sections (Story 5.1) ✅ **NEW!**
-- ✅ Ready to build the dashboard and achievements system!
+- ✅ Ready to enhance the progress tracking system with category breakdown!

 ---